Rx for a Better Night’s Rest

 If you are struggling with insomnia, you should discuss it with your doctor so, together, you can create a treatment plan that works for you.

 Dr. Edward Stepanski is chief operating officer for the Accelerated Community Oncology Research Network in Memphis, TN.

 For a list of certified specialists in CBT for insomnia, visit the American Academy of Sleep Medicine Web site, http://aasmnet.org.

-This article was originally published in Coping® with Cancer magazine, 2008.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, 2008.